csurgay/ansible-training/exercises/03_AdHocCommands/README.md

 > cd /home/local/ansible-training/labenv/rootless/
 > ```

-### In this exercise the following subjects will be covered:
+### In this section the following subjects will be covered:

 1. Checking the Inventory (`--list-hosts`)
 1. Specify Inventory for ansible (`--inventory <inventory-file>`)